How to Get Back in the Game After Maternity Leave

 This plan will need to be altered often because as your baby grows their needs change.
 When you introduce solid foods you’ll need to account for longer feeding times.
 The occasional diaper explosion or projectile vomit can also delay your departure so get prepared.

 Instead of letting mornings stress you out treat your exit like a game.
 You have to get through three tests which are getting dressed, eating breakfast, and then packing and walking out the door.
 Yes, pack the night before, but for things you need to grab in the morning put neon pink post-its on them.
 This color will catch your eye and remind you to grab it.
-This trick will last for four to six months so load up on post-it notes from your local Dollar Tree store.
 Leave a box of diaper wipes and disinfectant wipes on the kitchen table or kitchen counter.
 This will handle quick spills on tables and dirty faces in seconds.

 Figure Out How to Take Good Care of Yourself